MileHacker Logo

 Embassy & Consulates

-• Keep contact details for your country's embassy or consulate in China.
+• Keep contact details for your country''s diplomatic mission in China.

 • Most foreign embassies locate in Beijing.